ksilin/quarkusconfigrules/README.md

 It is generally recommended to use producer compression.
 It is not active by default.
 Among the available algorithms, `gzip` has the highest CPU cost and can be safely discouraged in favor of the other algorithms.
-Deciding between the remaining three is often a matter of experimatation, as they perfom differently depending on multiple factors.
+Deciding between the remaining three is often a matter of experimentation, as they perform differently depending on multiple factors.

 https://www.confluent.io/blog/apache-kafka-message-compression/